All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Class-Wide Meta-Analysis of Lipid Effects

-A comprehensive meta-analysis by Sun et al. published in Frontiers in Endocrinology in 2023 pooled lipid data from 45 randomized controlled trials of GLP-1 receptor agonists (including liraglutide, semaglutide, dulaglutide, exenatide, and lixisenatide).
+A thorough meta-analysis by Sun et al. published in Frontiers in Endocrinology in 2023 pooled lipid data from 45 randomized controlled trials of GLP-1 receptor agonists (including liraglutide, semaglutide, dulaglutide, exenatide, and lixisenatide).
 The analysis found that GLP-1 RAs as a class reduced triglycerides by a weighted mean of 14.7 percent, total cholesterol by 2.8 percent, and LDL cholesterol by 1.9 percent compared to placebo or active comparators.

 The triglyceride reduction was most pronounced with newer, more potent agents (semaglutide and tirzepatide) and in patients with higher baseline triglyceride levels.
 Patients with baseline triglycerides above 200 mg/dL experienced reductions of 20 percent or more.